-Tuition fees may be subject to change.
+Tuition fees may be subject to change year to year.

 With this in mind, the programme offers a variety of scholarships to support our students’ journey to becoming tomorrow’s creative marketers.
 As a student admitted on the MSc in Marketing & Creativity, you may benefit from the following scholarship opportunities: